dadi/web/posts/assets.md

 ---
-date: 2016-03-17
+date: 2016-02-17
-title: How to create serve assets
+title: How to serve static assets
-handle: pages
+handle: assets
 author: The DADI Team
 ---

-how to serve new assets...
+Anything you put in the `workspace/public` (path configurable in `config/config.development.json) will be served as a static asset.
+For example your [robots.txt](/robots.txt), or [CSS file](/styles.css)